zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/_index.md

 keywords: authorization, security, kubernetes, k8s
 ---

-This is a reference section describing how to manage Portworx authorization in Kubernetes
+This reference section describes how you can manage Portworx authorization in Kubernetes

 {{<info>}}
-For a step by step setup of guide of how to enable Portworx authorization, please see [Securing your Portworx system](/cloud-references/security/).
+**NOTE:** For a step-by-step setup guide showing how to enable Portworx authorization, please see [Securing your Portworx system](/cloud-references/security/).
 {{</info>}}